Dynatrace/opentelemetry-demo-gitops/README.md

 You can read more about it [here](./image-provider/)

-Once you've deployed the infrastructure you need to take the lambda url and set it in the [patch file](./config/kustomize/overlays/image-provider/patches/frontend-env.yaml)
+Once you've deployed the infrastructure you need to take the lambda url and set it in the [env file](./kustomize/components/image-provider/data.env)

 # Flagd configuration change: problem patterns